 Car Rental: Renting a car is a great way to see the country if you plan to visit Scotland beyond Edinburgh.
 A car gives you the freedom to really do what you want to do.

 You can sort your car rental here in just a few minutes.
 Booking in advance is the best way to ensure you score the lowest price and your choice of vehicle.
 Often, you can find the best car rental prices when you pick up the rental from the airport.
-Make sure you purchase a RentalCover.com policy to cover your vehicle against any common damages such as tires, windscreens, theft, and more at a fraction of the price you would pay at the rental desk.
+Make sure you purchase a RentalCover.com policy to cover your vehicle against any common damages such as tyres, windscreens, theft, and more at a fraction of the price you would pay at the rental desk.

 How to get around in Edinburgh